benkard/mulkyid/README.md

 ## Introduction

-This software provides a simple BrowserID primary (authenticating party) based on an existing local IMAP server setup.
+This software provides a simple Mozilla Persona primary (also called an *authenticating party* or an *identity provider*) based on an existing local IMAP server setup.
 Users use their IMAP login and password to authenticate themselves as the owner of their email address.

 The primary is implemented as a set of simple CGI scripts.